-Unlike standard medical doctors whom you visit when you have a symptom to be treated, chiropractors can offer adjustments to improve spinal alignment and overall well-being before symptoms develop.
+Unlike standard medical doctors whom you visit when you have a symptom to be treated, chiropractors can offer adjustments (and other treatments) to improve spinal alignment and overall well-being before symptoms develop.
 Because many people are unfamiliar with this type of treatment, many questions often arise.
 Chiropractic can also been seen as a prevention option, before you are in pain.
 Some of the most common questions are answered below, but you may also message our corporate manager for questions.

 Chiropractic is based on the scientific fact that your body is a self-regulating, self-healing organism.
 The brain, spinal cord, and all the nerves of the body control these important functions.
 The skull protects the delicate tissue of the brain.
 The moving bones of the spine protect the vulnerable communication pathways of the spinal cord and nerve roots.
 If the nervous system is impaired, it can cause malfunction of the tissues and the organs throughout the body.
 Doctors call this the Vertebral Subluxation Complex.
 Vertebral, meaning the bones of the spine.
 Subluxation, meaning less than a total dislocation.
 And complex, meaning consisting of more then one part.
 Chiropractic is the science of locating offending spinal structures, the art of reducing their impact to the nervous system, and the philosophy of all things natural.